 - 9.6.2 Each competitor must nominate the forward gear ratios (calculated from engine crankshaft to drive shafts) to be employed within their gearbox.
-These nominations must be declared to the FIA technical delegate at or before the first Event of the Championship. - 9.6.3 No forward gear ratio pair may be: - a) Less than 12mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
+These nominations must be declared to the FIA technical delegate at or before the first Event of the Championship.
+For 2017 only, a competitor may re-nominate these ratios, which must be declared as a set, once within the Championship season.
+In such cases the original nomination will become immediately void, however, gearboxes currently in use and part way through their six race cycle, may continue to be used with the originally nominated gears until the end of that cycle. - 9.6.3 No forward gear ratio pair may be : - a) Less than 12mm wide when measured across the gear tooth at the root diameter or any point 1mm above or below the root diameter.
 Above this area each side of the gear teeth may be chamfered by a maximum of 10°.
 In addition, a chamfer or radius not exceeding 2.0mm may be applied to the sides and the tip of the teeth. - b) Less than 85mm between centres. - c) Less than 600g in weight (excluding any integral shaft or collar).
 If an integral shaft or collar is to be excluded the mass of this may be shown by calculation assuming the gear to be 12mm wide and the shaft geometry to be the same as that where slide on gears are used. - 9.6.4 Gear ratios must be made from steel. - 9.6.5 Continuously variable transmission systems are not permitted to transmit the power of the power unit defined in Article 5.1.